andybliu/andybliu.github.io/index.md

 Right now, I am developing a second project centered on the connections between Hong Kong and Guangdong in southern China and taking place across the 1970s and eighties.
 From this vantage point, I hope to rethink a series of late-twentieth century transformations involving: "reform and opening" in China, the "miracle" economies of east Asia's "flying geese" and "four tiger" societies, and, more broadly, global political economy.
 This period is often narrated as a story of the breakdown of Fordism from the standpoint of the north Atlantic, aka, the rise of "neoliberalism."
 What I am trying to figure out is how much our grasp of the modern world would benefit from paying greater attention to long-term processes occurring at the same moment in the Asia-Pacific.

-I am also a member of the [**Critical China Scholars collective**](https://criticalchinascholars.org/), a group of humanists and social scientists committed to advancing solidarity amidst mounting tensions between the US and China.
+I am also a member of the [Critical China Scholars collective](https://criticalchinascholars.org/), a group of humanists and social scientists committed to advancing solidarity amidst mounting tensions between the US and China.

-And I am part of a podcast called [**Time to Say Goodbye**](https://goodbye.substack.com/), with journalists Jay Caspian Kang and E. Tammy Kim.
+And I am part of a podcast called [Time to Say Goodbye](https://goodbye.substack.com/), with journalists Jay Caspian Kang and E. Tammy Kim.
 We touch on topics mostly centered on Asia and Asian America, race, politics, and pop culture.

 I grew up in the Seattle suburbs and spent just over a decade in New York as a student, with time in Asia mixed in.
 Outside of contemplating the world's problems, I spend most of my time thinking about eating my next bowl of Asian noodles (spicy, wide, dry) (below) and NBA basketball.
 Without the Supersonics (2008, RIP), I have become an NBA generalist.
 Stephen Curry is my all-time favorite player.
 If you agree, then we will get along very well!
 If you disagree, then you are part of the problem.